TsingZ0/GPFL/README.md

 Please refer to our paper https://arxiv.org/pdf/2308.10279.pdf for more details.

-# Dataset
+# Datasets and Environments

-Due to the file size limitation of the supplementary material, we only upload the mnist dataset with the practical *label skew* setting ($\beta=0.1$).
-One can generate all the required datasets and settings via our another project [PFLlib](https://github.com/TsingZ0/PFLlib).
+Due to the file size limitation, we only upload the mnist dataset with the practical *label skew* setting ($\beta=0.1$).
+One can generate all the required datasets and environment settings via our another project [PFLlib](https://github.com/TsingZ0/PFLlib).

 # System